This information will help you understand scabies, including what it is, how it’s treated, and how it’s spread.

 Most people need 2 or more applications, each about 1 week apart, to kill all the mites.

 Because the itching is caused by a reaction to the mites and their waste, it may continue for several weeks after treatment, even if all the mites and eggs are killed.

 Call your doctor or nurse if the itching hasn’t stopped 2 to 4 weeks after your treatment, or if you notice a new rash or burrows.
 You may need to repeat the treatment or take an oral medication instead.

 Talk to your doctor or nurse before you go back to work or school.

 Taking an oral antihistamine medication (allergy medication that you swallow, such as Benadryl®) can help to control the itching.
 You can buy an antihistamine at your local pharmacy without a prescription.
 Read the instructions that come with the medication to find out the correct dose.
 If a child has scabies, check with their doctor to find out the correct dose.

 If needed, your doctor may also prescribe an anti-itch cream.
 Using Benadryl cream isn’t recommended.

 The people who have close contact with you, such as family members, roommates, or sexual partners, need to be treated for scabies at the same time that you are.
 Even if they don’t have symptoms, they could still have scabies mites on their skin.
 It’s especially important for people who you have had close skin-to-skin contact with to be treated.

 It’s also important to wash everything in your home that could have scabies mites.
-Read the section “How can I remove scabies mites from my home?” for more information.Back to top
+Read the section “Removing scabies mites from your home” for more information.Back to top

 How Scabies is Spread